yireo/magento2-replace-core/README.md

 - `magento/module-message-queue` (removing this leads to AJAX errors in the checkout)
 - `magento/module-persisent` (see https://github.com/magento/magento2/issues/21614)

+The Swatches modules have been removed from replacement, due to JS issues in the checkout:

+- `magento/module-swatches`
+- `magento/module-swatches-layered-navigation`
+- `magento/module-swatches-graph-ql`

+You could try to replace these packages with nothing in your custom project though.

 ## Notes

 See also the package [`yireo/magento2-replace-all`.](https://github.com/yireo/magento2-replace-all)